Definition

 A defensive market state where investors shift toward cash, quality bonds, and lower-volatility assets.

-Risk-off states are triggered by deteriorating liquidity conditions, geopolitical shocks, or credit stress.
+A "risk-off" state (which we label as the Tight state on DollarLiquidity.com) is triggered by deteriorating liquidity conditions, geopolitical shocks, or credit stress.
 Capital moves to safety: USD cash, short-term Treasuries, and gold.
 Crypto and high-beta equities typically suffer the most due to leverage and thinner liquidity.
-On DollarLiquidity.com, Risk-Off is declared when the DLI Score reaches the 80th percentile of its rolling 5-year distribution — signaling historically tight liquidity conditions.
+On the site, the Tight state is declared when the DLI Score reaches the 80th percentile of its rolling 5-year distribution — signaling historically tight liquidity conditions.